RomainDeg/JavaCallStackExtractor/utils/tutorials/config.md

 This variable holds information for the logging format and wanted output.
 - format : the logging format, can be either txt or json (Other can be easily added see [addLoggerFormat.md](addLoggerFormat.md))
 - outputName : name of the output file
-- extension : extension of the output file, default at "cs" because this project original use is for a Moose analysis (See [FamixCallStack](https://github.com/LeoDefossez/FamixCallStack#))
+- extension : extension of the output file, default at "cs", this extension is important for an easier importation of the callstack in Moose (See [FamixCallStack](https://github.com/LeoDefossez/FamixCallStack#))